briggstwitchell/git-workshop/intro/why-use-git.md

 Yes, it's true, you could do this.
 But just imagine how many folders you'd have after a while.

 Which one is the oldest?

 Which one includes what changes?

+What if you want to work on your program with someone else?

+Which folder should you share with them?
+What if you both make changes to the same part of the project?
+How can you resolve this conflict?

 Git gives us a system for keeping track of all of this information and more, and spares us the mess of creating multiple backup directories.
+It provides a way to share the workload of a project with multiple developers, and resolve the conflicts that inevitably arise when you collaborate.

 ---